Craig Watts: New York Jets

 Watts signed a reserve/future contract with the New York Jets on January 11, 2016.
 He was released as a part of the final roster cuts on September 3, 2016.
 He was signed to the team's practice squad a day later.
 He was promoted to the active roster on December 13, 2016.

 On September 1, 2017, Watts was waived by the Jets.

 Coaching career

 Colorado State

-In January of 2022, Watts joined Jay Norvell's staff at Colorado State as an offensive graduate assistant working with the offensive line.
+In January 2022, Watts joined Jay Norvell's staff at Colorado State as an offensive graduate assistant working with the offensive line.

 Baylor

-In February of 2023, Watts joined Dave Aranda's staff at Baylor University as an offensive line graduate assistant.
+In February 2023, Watts joined Dave Aranda's staff at Baylor University as an offensive line graduate assistant.